Byron1z/configure-ad-B1z/README.md

   <img src="https://github.com/user-attachments/assets/9e634d11-1200-46bc-ab55-d424ec3a8c29" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-<h3>Join Client-1 to your domain (mydomain.com)</h3>
+<h3>Join Client-1 to your Domain (mydomain.com)</h3>
 <p>
-  Log in to Client-1 as the original local admin (labuser) and join it to the domain
+  Log in to Client-1 as the original local admin (labuser) and join it to the Domain.

   Go to System -> About -> Rename this PC(advanced) -> System Properties -> Computer Name -> Change -> Domain

-  Then log in as the Domain Admin with Login credentials and password
+  Then log in as the Domain Admin with the Login credentials and password,

 (computer will restart)
 </p>